csquared/Bundler-Presentation/np_complete/01_np_complete.md

      TO TEH CODEZ!! (line 161)
 </a></h1>

+!SLIDE bullets incremental
+# Best-First search

+* estimating the promise of node n by a "heuristic evaluation function f(n) which, in general, may depend on the description of n, the description of the goal, the information gathered by the search up to that point, and most important, on any extra knowledge about the problem domain." -Judea Pearl

 !SLIDE full-page
 #Backtracking
 ![Backtracking](backtracking.png)

-!SLIDE
+!SLIDE full-page
 #Backjumping
 ![Backjumping](backjumping.png)

 !SLIDE code
-# Back-Jumping with Catch/Throw
+# Back-Jumping with
+# Catch/Throw
 	@@@ruby
 	result = catch(:success) do
 	  resolver.start(requirements)